connexcs/docs/docs/customer/cli.md

 3. Enter the CLI/ANIs you want to block in the **CLI Restrict** box.
 4. Click **`Save`**.

-![alt text][recording-7]

 ## General Condition 6 (GC6) Compliance
-ConnexCS is GC6 compliant for end users, which
+ConnexCS is GC6 compliant for end users, which:

 > requires Communications Providers (CPs) to provide CLI facilities, and ensure that the CLI Data provided with a call includes a valid, dialable telephone number which uniquely identifies the caller."
-For details on this General Condition, including guidelines for "valid" and "dialable" numbers, see Ofcom's [Guidance on CLI Facilities](https://www.ofcom.org.uk/__data/assets/pdf_file/0012/113214/statement-guidelines-cli-facilities.pdf).
+For details on this General Condition, including guidelines for "valid" and "dialable" numbers, see OFCOM's [Guidance on CLI Facilities](https://www.ofcom.org.uk/__data/assets/pdf_file/0012/113214/statement-guidelines-cli-facilities.pdf).

-To configure per customer, set the CLI P-Asserted-ID found in the customer routing configuration.
+To configure per customer, set the CLI "P-Asserted-ID" found CLI configuration above.

 [edit-cli]: /customer/img/edit-cli.png "Edit CLI"
-[recording-7]: /customer/img/63.png "recording-7"